david-paperseven/MutableString/README.md

 In performance constrained environments such as video games garbage collection is expensive so it can be desirable to modify a string rather than creating a new one.

+## Why is it necessary?

+In C# strings are immutable so its not possible to change a string without creating a new string and that allocates memory that will eventually be garbage collected.

 ## Usage

 ```csharp